 Am I eligible to study in Germany?

 Education systems around the globe vary quite greatly.
 That is why the requirements a prospective student needs to meet in order to study in Germany are different for each country.
 Our partner institution uni-assist reviews whether your secondary-school degree from your home country is recognized as Higher Education Entrance Qualification (Hochschulzugangsberechtigung – HZB) in Germany.
-However, you can inform yourself in advance via the the database on the uni-assist website or by visiting the International Office on one of our three campuses.
-When planning a visit, we ask you to take note of our Opening Hours.
+However, you can inform yourself in advance via the the database anabin.
+Please note that the anabin database is only available in German.

 Required Language Skills